madsjulia/Mads.jl/docs/src/Examples/bigdt/source_termination/source_termination.md

 The contaminant source is assumed to have a Gaussian shape in space; the rectangle sides in the figure at the beginning represent the standard deviation along the $x$ and $y$ axes; the contaminant is released in 1985.

 The presented analyses required ~4,000 forward model runs (~1,000 per scenario).
-The analysis took about 5 minutes in a serial mode using the Julia version of Mads.
+The analysis took about 5 minutes in a serial mode using the Julia version of MADS.
 The runs are independent and can be computed efficiently in parallel.

 ## References